Poiza78/TLS_proxy-dsr-/readme.md

-Extremely simple example of client-server application, which perform evaluation of math expression.
+An extremely simple example of a client-server application, which performs evaluation of math expression.

 **Server applications are multi-client.**

 ### Workflow ?
 1. TCP-client send request in json format
-2. TLS-client take those request and send it to TLS-server via encrypted channel.
+2. TLS-client takes those request and send it to TLS-server via encrypted channel.
-3. TLS-server decrypt request and send it to TCP-server.
+3. TLS-server decrypts request and send it to TCP-server.
-4. TCP-server parse the request, evaluate expression via RPN and send response.
+4. TCP-server parses the request, evaluate expression via RPN and send the response.
 5. all operation vise-versa

 ### Requirements